trevhub/guides/Cheapnode.md

 I/O Wait time under 45ms
 ```

-Add NVMe Temp to your gradana dashboard following this [guide by Patches](https://gist.github.com/jshufro/65160a680076224d0294d1d6f1a0fa97)
+Add NVMe Temp to your grafana dashboard following this [guide by Patches](https://gist.github.com/jshufro/65160a680076224d0294d1d6f1a0fa97)